For Regular Submissions

 Notes in this form are only needed upon acceptance—it doesn’t have to be included with each submission, though we would enjoy it.

-Payment for publication (from us to you in exchange for your work) is a complimentary one-year subscription to the magazine, including the issue in which your work appears.
+Payment for print publication (from us to you in exchange for your work) is $100 and a complimentary one-year subscription to the magazine, including the issue in which your work appears.
 Contributors also may pre-order additional copies of their issue at our cost to produce.
+Payment for online-only work is $50.

 Rights & Rules

-Though authors do retain all rights to their work, we post everything we publish on the back-issues section of the website six months after print publication, and so require Non-Exclusive Digital Rights.
+Though authors do retain all rights to their work, we post everything we publish on the back-issues section of the website after print publication, and so require Non-Exclusive Electronic Permissions.

-Please note that you cannot revise a poem while it’s being considered.
+Please note that it is not possible to revise a poem while it’s being considered.
 If we decide we’d like to publish any of them, you will have an opportunity to revise author galleys at that time.
-Updating submissions is too time-consuming for our small staff.
-Please proof-read your work carefully before you submit.
-That said, we’re looking for the best poems we can find.
+Please proof-read your work carefully before you submit—but only for the sake of your own sanity.
 Typos happen; we don’t frivolously discard poems because of them.

 12411 Ventura Blvd.